-- 1. The provider shall have a medical director (physician); - 2.
-The provider shall have a clinical supervisor available for clinical supervision and by telephone for consultation; - 3.
-LMHP or UP under supervision of an LMHP caseload shall not exceed 1:25 active clients; - 4.
-There shall be at least one LMHP or UP on duty at least 40 hours a week when majority of individuals are awake and on-site; - 5.
-The provider shall have a house manager; - 6.
-The provider shall have at least one direct care aides (one FTE on all shifts; additional staff as needed) on duty during each shift; and - 7.
-There shall be a care coordinator and/or duties may be assumed by clinical staff.
+- 1. The provider must have a medical director (physician); - 2.
+The provider must have a clinical supervisor available for clinical supervision and by telephone for consultation; - 3.
+LMHP or UP under supervision of an LMHP caseload must not exceed 1:25 active clients:

+- 4. There must be at least one LMHP or UP on duty at least 40 hours a week when majority of individuals are awake and on-site; - 5.
+The provider must have a house manager; - 6.
+The provider must have at least one direct care aides (one FTE on all shifts; additional staff as needed) on duty during each shift; and - 7.
+There must be a care coordinator and/or duties may be assumed by clinical staff.